Crystal McCrary: Entertainment industry

 She began a film career in 2006, as an executive producer, with Nathan Hale Williams, for the feature film Dirty Laundry, which offers a perspective on homosexuality in Southern African-American families, winning top honors, including Best Feature Film award, at the American Black Film Festival in 2007.
 That year, when listed among the top 40 Under 40 by Crain’s New York Business, Williams affectionately referred to McCrary McGuire as "a baby mogul in training".
 In 2008, the film was nominated for a GLAAD Award.

 McCrary has developed projects with BET Networks, co-hosted My Two Cents, and served as executive producer, in 2006, for reality show My Model Is Better Than Your Model, and for the series Real-Life Divas, which profiles African-American women and ran for four seasons.
 She was executive producer for documentary series Leading Women and Leading Men, which earned an NAACP Image Award nomination in 2009.
 In 2015, she was commissioned to make a short film to commemorate the 75th anniversary of the NAACP Legal Defense Fund.

 She has been featured in People, Essence and Newsweek, and has also appeared as herself in a variety of productions, including Today, Good Morning America, The Big Idea with Donny Deutsch, in 2006, The Sisterhood of the Traveling Pants 2, in 2008, Closet Envy, in 2010, and Girls Who Like Boys Who Like Boys, during 2010 to 2011.
 She appeared as a pop-culture commentator on American Morning for CNN in 2004 and 2005. and on Verdict with Dan Abrams for NBC, in 2008, alongside Pat Buchanan and Lawrence O'Donnell, as a guest host for The View, and as a legal analyst for CNBC, Fox News, and Court TV (now truTV).

 Her directorial debut was the AAU youth basketball documentary Little Ballers in 2013, which she also co-produced; it was televised by Nickelodeon in 2015, the first documentary to be aired on NickSports.
 In 2017, Nickelodeon premiered her three-part docuseries, Little Ballers Indiana, which chronicles six diverse, fledgling female basketball players in the hometown of WNBA player Skylar Diggins, South Bend, Indiana.

 In 2021, HBO Max premiered a reboot of Sex and the City, titled And Just Like That..., which introduced a recurring new character reportedly inspired by McCrary McGuire, named "Lisa Todd Wexley".

+Personal life

+McCrary was formerly married NBA player Greg Anthony, with whom she had two children, including Orlando Magic point guard Cole Anthony.
+She later married former Wall Street executive Ray McGuire, whom she joined on the 2021 New York City mayoral campaign trail.
+They have one son together.